-In any automobile accident involving personal injuries, a claimant, even one who is at fault in a collision, is potentially entitled to section B disability and medical benefits.
+In an automobile accident involving personal injuries, a claimant, even one who is at fault in a collision, is potentially entitled to section B disability and medical benefits.
 The purpose of this brief article is to highlight what benefits are payable.
-It is important to note that these benefits are above and beyond what is potentially payable by the at fault insurer.
+It is important to note that these benefits are above and beyond what is potentially payable by the at-fault insurer.
 Often, insurers will prematurely attempt to cut off claimants from such benefits.
-At no additional charge, it is the policy of every lawyer of Assiff Law Office to closely monitor their clients’ section B file (in addition to the main claim against the at fault party).
+At no additional charge, it is the policy of every lawyer of Assiff Law Office to closely monitor their clients’ section B file (in addition to the main claim against the at-fault party).
 This ensures the insurer treats the client fairly and acts in good faith.

 This article is designed to provide the reader with a quick overview of accident benefits and is not to be construed as legal advice nor is it a broad and comprehensive review of accident benefits.
 For more details and legal advice, always consult a personal injury lawyer at Assiff Law Office.

 As a general rule, the maximum benefits payable are $50000 and last a maximum of 2 years.
 This sum is generally not accessible for the vast majority of cases and is also secondary insurance.
 For example, if a claimant has work insurance, that must be accessed before Section B benefits kick in.
 The exception is the first 90 days after an accident where, generally, 11 or 21 direct billed visits are payable by the section B insurer for WAD 1 or WAD 2 injuries respectively.
 These, along with sprains and strains are governed by the Diagnostic and Treatment Protocols Regulation.
 Once those 90 days or 11 or 21 visits expire, there is a limit of a further $750 in chiropractic care or $250 for massage therapy or acupuncture.
 There is no such limit on Physiotherapy.
-After 21 days or the requisite number of visits has been reached, an insurer is no longer obliged to direct bill.
-Strangely, there is no compulsory direct billing for more serious injuries like WAD 3 or WAD4.
-A claimant must pay and wait to he reimbursed in these cases or after the 90 fa protocol period for the less serious injuries.
+After 90 days or the requisite number of visits has been reached, the Section B insurer become second payor and a claimant must first submit all treatment expenses to any other insurance coverage available.

 In fatalities, there is a death benefit for most claimants and funeral benefits up to $5,000.